tigerabrodi/distributed-systems-2023-notes/README.md

 - Page faults, this means that the program is waiting for data to be loaded from disk into memory.

 # Fault Tolerance

+## Availability

+- Availability: the proportion of time that a system is in a functioning condition.
+- Availability = uptime = fraction of time that the system is working.
+- "Two nines" availability: 99% availability = 3.65 days downtime per year.
+- "Three nines" availability: 99.9% availability = 8.76 hours downtime per year.
+- "Four nines" availability: 99.99% availability = 52.56 minutes downtime per year.
+- "Five nines" availability: 99.999% availability = 5.26 minutes downtime per year.

+**Service Level Agreement (SLA):** a contract between a service provider and a customer that specifies the availability of the service.
+This means that the service provider guarantees a certain availability.

+Service Level Objective (SLO): a target value or range of values for a service level that is measured by a service level indicator.
+This means that the service provider aims for a certain availability.
+For example, 99.9% of requests in a day get a response in 200ms.

+## Achieving high availability: fault tolerance

+- Failure: System as a whole isn't working.
+- Fault: Some part of the system isn't working.
+But the system as a whole is still working.
+- Single point of failure: a fault in a single component can cause the entire system to fail.